ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 that did not implement the feature would open itself and its users to attack without any possibility of detection.

-A webserver not deploying SCT Feedback (or an alternative method providing equivalent functionality) may never learn that it was a target of an attack by a malicious log, as described in
+An HTTPS server not deploying SCT Feedback (or an alternative method providing equivalent functionality) may never learn that it was a target of an attack by a malicious log, as described in
 {{actively-malicious-log}}, although the presence of an attack by the